 His Round Table work has been supported by the Dropkick Murphys and their foundation.
 Benner had been following the band as a fan since their launch in 1996, which led to a relationship with their Claddagh Fund.

 “Our charity became one of the first recipients of a Claddagh Fund donation,” Benner says.
 “From that point on, I was just returning the favor—let us help you now.
 Next thing you know, my son and I are traveling the country and raising money for the Claddagh Fund by selling Dropkick Murphys merchandise.”

-The day after the Dropkick Murphys livestreamed a benefit concert last month from an empty Fenway Park (with a cameo appearance by Bruce Springsteen), their frontman, Ken Casey, showed up at Benner’s urban agriculture program in South Boston to once again offer support for Round Table’s ongoing mission.
+The day after the Dropkick Murphys livestreamed a benefit concert in May from an empty Fenway Park (with a cameo appearance by Bruce Springsteen), their frontman, Ken Casey, showed up at Benner’s urban agriculture program in South Boston to once again offer support for Round Table’s ongoing mission.